citp/privacy-policy-historical/s/se/sex/sexencounters.com.md

-> *The following text is extracted and transformed from the sexencounters.com privacy policy that was archived on 2015-06-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150613030658id_/http%3A//www.sexencounters.com/site/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sexencounters.com privacy policy that was archived on 2016-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161120083008id_/http%3A//www.sexencounters.com/site/privacy) for the most accurate reproduction.*

-# Sexencounters - Spice up your life with a discreet encounter!
+# SexEncounters - Spice up your life with a discreet encounter!

 ### Table of Contents: